jinali98/liquidity-pool-calculator/ReadME.md

 ## Swap Calculation Example

+Note: Move doesn't support floating-point numbers, so all calculations use the smallest unit of the token.

 ### Scenario 1
 We want to swap 495 USDT for JP tokens with a 5% swap fee.